circonus-labs/graphite-irondb/README.md

         'http://host1:8112/graphite/1',
         'http://host2:8112/graphite/1',
     )

+NOTE: the IRONDB_URLS is a python list and therefore must end with a trailing comma on the last entry.

 If you are pointing graphite at a Circonus SaaS account, set the token to a valid Circonus Auth Token and set the URL to the public API URL.